 Quinn’s Pub (1001 E Pike St, Seattle)

-Open Sunday, Wednesday and Thursday 4-9pm, Friday and Saturday 4-12pm.
+Open Sunday, Wednesday and Thursday from 4pm to 9pm, Friday and Saturday from 4pm to midnight.

 Offering a variety of cocktails, spirits, beers and wines, Quinn's specializes in elegant imported beers and a selection of whiskeys and bourbons.
 Among the 14 beers on tap are several Trappist beers brewed in European monasteries by devoted Trappist monks who survive their fast on beer.
 All in all, a great option for spending time with friends and loved ones.